VIAME/VIAME/README.md

 is useful for a faster build though if you get an error it can be difficult to see it, in which case running just 'make' might be more helpful.
 For Windows, currently VS2017 is the desired compiler, though select versions of 2015 and 2019 also work.
-If using CUDA, version 9.0 and above, with CUDNN 7.0 and above is desired, in particular we recommend CUDA 10.
-On both Windows and Linux it can also be beneficial to use Anaconda to get multiple standard python packages.
-Having numpy installed, at a minimum, is necessary for python.
+If using CUDA, version 9.2 or 10.1 are preferred, with CUDNN 7.0 and above.
+Other CUDA versions may or may not work.
+On both Windows and Linux it is also recommended to use the python version provided in [Anaconda3 5.2.0](https://repo.anaconda.com/archive/) which is the most tested python distribution used by developers.
+If using other python distributions, having numpy installed, at a minimum, is necessary.

 There are several optional arguments to viame which control which plugins get built, such as those listed below.
 If a plugin is enabled that depends on another dependency